 - Do not raise your child by making her main goal is to please you.
 This happens when you show affection when she performs to your expectation, but withdraw your love when she is underperforming.
 Again, this might give rise to psychological problems in her adulthood.

 - Do not impress on your child that mediocrity and average success is all that is expected from him.
+Have high expectations for your child and communicate this clearly to him.

 - Nurture your child’s emotional, social, intellectual and physical worth.
 Children supported with well-balanced parenting are the ones who acquire a genuine sense of self-value.